Say It With A Poster

 The Poster Session

 A dedicated poster session is scheduled during the conference.
-As visitors peruse the display area, the poster presenters are then able to expand on material viewed, answer questions, exchange contact information, and fully discuss the subject matter.
+As visitors browse through the display area, the poster presenters are then able to expand on material viewed, answer questions, exchange contact information, and fully discuss the subject matter.

-The shapes and dimensions of the boards and the materials from which the poster boards are constructed vary from year to year and are provided in the abstract acceptance notice and/or follow-up information sent to you by the program committee.
+The shapes and dimensions of the boards and the materials from which the poster boards are constructed vary are provided in the abstract acceptance notice and/or follow-up information sent to you by the program committee.

 Posters that have not been through the review process (i.e., the author did not submit an abstract by the paper and poster abstract submission deadline) will not be permitted to be displayed on-site.